amir94rp/laravel-file-manager/README.md

 ## About Laravel File Manager

-this package developed for vue 3 and has the basic requirements of a file manager ( image uploader ).
+This package developed for Vue.js 3 and has the basic requirements of a file manager ( image uploader ).

 ### Install